magicianzrh/sticker-keyboard-package/README.md

 > source code generate_package.go

 - Sticker
-> all sample stickers in https://ohsame.com/
+> all image file in this folder